-I Tried Growing a Mushroom Kit for the Freshest Shiitake
+I Tried Growing a Shiitake Mushroom Kit—Here’s What Happened

-Want a fun, easy to grow fresh mushrooms that are safe to eat?
+Want a fun, easy way to grow fresh organic mushrooms that are safe to eat?
 Check out our review of a shiitake mushroom growing kit.

 Mushroom logs and mushroom kits have taken root as a favorite gardening activity for amateur and professional gardeners and cooks alike.
 A mushroom growing kit offers an enjoyable, uncomplicated, and affordable way to grow a variety of edible mushrooms (shiitakes, golden oysters, blue oysters, lion’s mane) in low light and with little hassle.
 Interested in hopping on this edible garden trend yourself?
-We spoke to Justin Young, Director of Affiliate at Trusted Media Brands, for the inside scoop on a shiitake mushroom growing kit he started.
-Read on for his first hand account on growing fresh shiitake.
+Here’s my review of a shiitake mushroom growing kit.
+Read on for a first hand account on growing fresh shiitake.

-Why Did You Buy a Shiitake Mushroom Growing Kit?
+Why Did You Try a Shiitake Mushroom Growing Kit?

 Ready to try an AeroGarden?
 Check out our review.

 What Did the Shiitake Mushroom Growing Kit Look Like on Arrival?

 The mushroom kit was delivered in good shape.
 Directions on the box said to open it up and start growing mushrooms right away, but I think I kept it sealed up for a day or two.
 A brown and white colored log was packaged a long cardboard box with a clear plastic bag and a small spray bottle.
 There was no unpleasant odor or messy soil.

 Check out these seed-starter kits to jump-start your spring garden.

 Where Did You Grow Your Shiitake Mushroom Kit?